 It’ll still look like a distressed vintage surface, but without the chippy appearance.

-Since chalk paint is thicker, it will cover more of the grainy surface of the wood like your wooden mirror frame.
+Since chalk paint is thicker, it will cover more of the grainy surface of the wood, like your wooden mirror frame.

 You don’t need to apply a bonding agent to surfaces that were finished previously, either.
 The same cannot be said for milk paint.

-Then it would take many hours for the latex paint to dry.
+Plus, it would take many hours for the latex paint to dry.